Old Gutnish

+Old Gutnish was a stage in the development of the North Germanic language Gutnish, spoken on the Baltic island of Gotland and Fårö.
+The extant body of Old Gutnish is small, and Gutalagen and the Guta saga constitute its majority.

+Distribution

+Old Gutnish was spoken on Gotland and Fårö, which lies to its north, during the Viking Age and Middle Ages.

+Linguistics and relation to other languages

+Old Gutnish is ancestral to Modern Gutnish.

 The root Gut is identical to Goth, and it is often remarked that the language has similarities with the Gothic language.
 These similarities have led scholars such as Elias Wessén and Dietrich Hofmann to suggest that it is most closely related to Gothic.
 The best known example of such a similarity is that Gothic and Gutnish called both adult and young sheep lamb.